 Analyses with a larger set of acoustic features.
-We re-ran our primary machine learning analyses with all three algorithms, predicting within-person state happiness reports from raw-score acoustic features taken from the 2016 Interspeech Challenge set.
-Unlike in our machine learning analyses using the eGeMAPS, we did not use factor analysis to reduce the dimensionality of the Interspeech feature set, because the number of features (N = 6,737) was greater than the number of cases in our data set (N = 3,926).
-Mean predictive accuracy for random forests (53%, CI = [50% to 57%]), neural networks (40%, CI = [16% to 59%]), and support vector machines (53%, CI = [48% to 57%]) did not meaningfully exceed chance (53%) nor did these accuracy values exceed those found when the eGeMAPS acoustic features were used as predictors (see Tables 1a-1c).
-Pearson correlations and Cohen's kappa between algorithm-predicted happiness and self-reported happiness were small in magnitude and did not exceed those found when the eGeMAPS were used as predictors (random forests: r = .03, CI = .08, .13]; $\kappa = .03$ , CI = .002, .06]; neural networks: r = .001, CI = .13, .13]; $\kappa = .00$ , CI = .02, .02]; support vector machines: r = .06, CI = .06, .07]; $\kappa = .001$ , CI = .00, .01]).
-These results suggest that the limited predictive validity found in our primary analyses was not due to a limitation in the relatively parsimonious eGeMAPS feature set.
+We reran our primary machine learning analyses with all three algorithms, predicting within-person state happiness reports from raw score acoustic features taken from the 2016 Interspeech Challenge set.
+Unlike in our machine learning analyses using the eGeMAPS, we did not use factor analysis to reduce the dimensionality of the Interspeech feature set, because the number of features (N =6,737) was greater than the number of cases in our data set (N =3,926).
+Mean predictive accuracy for random forests (53%, CI [50%, 57%]), neural networks (40%, CI [16%, 59%]), and support vector machines (53%, CI [48%, 57%]) did not meaningfully exceed chance (53%) nor did these accuracy values exceed those found when the eGeMAPS acoustic features were used as predictors (see Tables 1-3).
+Pearson correlations and Cohen's κ between algorithm-predicted happiness and self-reported happiness were small in magnitude and did not exceed those found when the eGeMAPS were used as predictors (random forests: r = .03, CI [-.08, .13]; $\kappa = .03$, CI [.002, .06]; neural networks: r = -.001, CI [-.13, .13]; $\kappa = .00$, CI [-.02, .02]; support vector machines: r = .06, CI [.06, .07]; $\kappa = .001$, CI [.00, .01]).2 These results suggest that the limited predictive validity found in our primary analyses was not because of a limitation in the relatively parsimonious eGeMAPS feature set.

 Analyses with continuous outcome measure.
-We re-ran our primary analyses using the random forest regression algorithm, predicting within-person state happiness reports from raw-score acoustic features.
-In this analysis, state happiness reports were left in their original decimal form and were not rounded to the nearest integer.
-This analysis yielded little predictive insight (mean adjusted $R^2 = .01$ , CI = [-.02, .03]), indicating that the acoustic features explained an average of only 1% of the variance in state happiness when correcting for the large number of predictors in the model.
+We reran our primary analyses using the random forest regression algorithm, predicting within-person state happiness reports from raw score acoustic features.
+In this analysis, state happiness reports were left in their original continuous form and were not rounded to the nearest integer.
+This analysis yielded little predictive insight (mean adjusted $R^2 = .01$, CI [-.02, .03]), indicating that the acoustic features explained an average of only 1% of the variance in state happiness when correcting for the large number of predictors in the model.
 This finding suggests that the limited predictive accuracy observed above was not due to our decision to round happiness scores to the nearest integer.